-4. carry out the agreed assignments and support the rights of certificate users and relying parties; and
+4. carry out the agreed assignments and support the rights of certificate users and relying parties; and services provided by it.
+The registration authority for the service certificate shall be the Digital and Population Data Services Agency.

 5. comply with all the terms and conditions of the Certificate Policy and this Certification Practice Statement related to the registration service.